harleydutton/Tabula-Rasa/tabula-rasa.md

 > If a character with an AD of 7 acted on 11 that character's actions will refresh on ticks 18, 25, 32, 39, etc. until the scene ends.

 ### Global Ticker
 Every timed scene starts with 0 ticks having passed.
 As a timed scene progresses the storyteller should announce the current tick by counting aloud, one by one.
-As the global ticker counts up, it is the responsibility of whomever controls a given character to know when that character acts next and call out that it is their turn.
+As the global ticker counts up, it is the responsibility of whoever controls a given character to know when that character acts next and call out that it is their turn.

 ### Initiative
 To get started with a timed scene each character will need to have a first turn.
-Roll 1d6 for each character.
+Each player rolls 1d6 for their character and the storyteller rolls 1d6 for each NPC.
 This is the turn each character starts on.
 If a character is joining the scene late, their first turn is 1d6 after the current tick.
 See the [surprise](#surprise) for special cases.

 > Tim is starting a pie eating contest with two of his friends.
 When he rolls 3 on 1d6 his first turn is on tick 3.
 > Lets say the tick is 32 and one of the spectators, Joey, has decided he wants to participate.
 Joey rolls a 5 on 1d6 which means that Joey's first turn will be on tick 37.